 Is it legal to put a “For Sale” sticker on my car?

 No. It’s illegal and can get your car impounded.
-Always advertise online or through authorized platforms.
+Always advertise online or through authorised platforms.

 Who pays the car ownership transfer fee?